opensuiwallet/chrome-kit-docs/docs/Hooks/useWallet.md

 #### signAndExecuteTransaction

 The universal function to send and execute transaction via connected wallet.

-For all the types of signable transaction, see [Sui official repo ](https://github.com/MystenLabs/sui/blob/e45b188a80a067700efdc5a099745f18e1f41aac/sdk/typescript/src/signers/txn-data-serializers/txn-data-serializer.ts#L98).
+For all the types of transaction, see [Sui official docs ](https://github.com/MystenLabs/sui/blob/e45b188a80a067700efdc5a099745f18e1f41aac/sdk/typescript/src/signers/txn-data-serializers/txn-data-serializer.ts#L98).

 | Type                                                                                              | Default |
 | ------------------------------------------------------------------------------------------------- | ------- |